ZedYeung/OSM_Seattle_Analytics/Readme.md

 1210 Lakeview Blvd E, Seattle, WA 98102, USA

 # Conclusion
-After this review of the Seattle open street map data set, I found the data quality is high but tag is a little bit messed.
-I believe the data set has been well cleaned for the purposes of further data mining.
+After this review of the Seattle open street map data set, I found nearly half of the address data are inconsistent with Google map data and tag is a little bit messed.
+I think use Google map data to renovate OSM data is a good idea but unavailable since there is quota on Google Map API.
 I already do some data query by mongodb as example.